Bells of the Lakes Members

 Laurie Pyle has been ringing handbells for over 40 years, and still enjoys every minute!
 She also has directed youth choirs and adult choirs.
 In addition to Bells of the Lakes, Laurie has been a sub for numerous choirs and ensembles in the Twin Cities for rehearsals and performances.
 Some of her favorite bell memories are ringing with Hart Morris for the debut of his piece “7/8 Lay them Straight”, playing at Orchestra Hall with Doc Severinsen and the Minnesota Orchestra for the Jingle Bell Doc concerts, and playing showcase concerts at the National Seminars in San Diego and St. Louis.
 Laurie also has been playing flute and piccolo since grade school, performing for many weddings, concerts, and other assorted performances!
 She is supported by an understanding family that includes her husband and daughter, who both play bells.
 Laurie is the President of Bells of the Lakes.

-Emily Ruetz is in her second year ringing with Bells of the Lakes.
+Emily Ruetz is in her third year ringing with Bells of the Lakes.
 She began ringing with Hennepin Chime and has also rung with Salem Covenant Church in New Brighton.
 She is a percussionist with 10-plus years of concert and marching experience, including with Minnesota Brass.
 Outside of musical pursuits, she works for a national nonprofit organization and enjoys spending time with her partner and her cat.

 Kristyn Svoboda has been ringing since college, discovering handbells as a student at Concordia University in St. Paul, Minnesota.
 She works as a research specialist, doing background checks with Omni Data Retrieval.
 She has mastered several other instruments, including flute, bassoon, percussion and piano.
 She’s a native of Farmington, Minnesota, and is partial to puppies, chocolate and video games.